LBNL-ETA/SimulatorToFMU/README.rst

 The license is at `simulatortofmu/LICENSE.txt <https://github.com/tsnouidui/SimulatorToFMU/blob/master/simulatortofmu/LICENSE.txt>`_

-For more information visit the development page at `simulatortofmu <https://github.com/LBNL-ETA/SimulatorToFMU>`_
+For more information visit the development page at `https://github.com/LBNL-ETA/SimulatorToFMU <https://github.com/LBNL-ETA/SimulatorToFMU>`_